sjspielman/UTbiocomputing2015/Lessons/python1.md

 >>> crazy_list = [5, 77.2, -9, "word", -1.32, "more words"]
 ```

-Python lists are incredibly flexible, and they have some important properties:

-1. Lists are **ordered** - python remembers the orders of values used in the list.
-This means we can **index** items in a list, again using brackets `[]`.
-SUPER IMPORTANTLY, python indexes **starting at 0**, meaning the first item in a given collection is the 0th entry.
-2. Lists are **mutable** - they can be changed!
+Python lists are incredibly flexible.
+Like strings, they are ordered, so they support indexing.
+However, unlike strings, lists are **mutable**, meaning they can be changed!
 List items can be removed, changed, and new list items can even be added after they are defined.
 In other words, lists can be changed *in place without (re-)assigning anything*.
-Some useful methods include...
-    1. `.append()`
-    2. `.remove()`
-    3. `.index()`

 ``` python